Pranjalivable08/SQL-Data-warehouse-project/README.md

 ✅ Tableau HR Project: Course Link | Download Materials | Public

 ✅ ChatGPT: Course Link | Download Materials
+---

-🛡️ License
+#### 🛡️ License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.
+---

-🌟 About Me
+#### 🌟 About Me
 Hi there!
-I'm Baraa Khatib Salkini, also known as Data With Baraa.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm Pranjali Vable, also known as Data With Baraa.
+I’m an IT professional and learning new skills every day in IT.